stevenjgibbons/LEOPACK-2022-revision/README.md

 *WORKFLOWS* (added 2022-11-19: contains a growing number of examples of use of the programs)

+*additional_documentation* (added 2022-11-19): contains a number of additional documents, partly distilled from my PhD Thesis.

 (Programs for the linear onset of thermal convection)
 =====================================================